Patriots have much to clean up with Chiefs up next

 WHAT’S WORKING

-New England got some help from a passive Texans defense in the fourth quarter, but the Patriots did look good in their final two offensive drives.
-Brady led New England to a pair of touchdowns to give the Patriots a chance at a comeback.
+New England got some help from a passive Texans defense in the fourth quarter, but the Patriots did look good in their final two offensive drives of the night.
+Despite starting with the ball on the 25- and 6-yardline, Brady led New England to a pair of touchdowns to give the Patriots a chance at a comeback.

 WHAT NEEDS HELP

-The Patriots’ younger receivers were guilty of poor route-running on multiple occasions, causing Brady to openly display his frustration on the sideline.
-With teams now using double teams on receiver Julian Edelman and running back James White, better precision by younger players such as Phillip Dorsett, Jakobi Meyers and N’Keal Harry will be imperative for Brady to be able to spread the ball around.
+The Patriots younger receivers were guilty of poor route running on multiple occasions, causing Brady to openly display his frustration on the sideline.
+With teams now using double teams on receiver Julian Edelman and running back James White, better precision by younger players like Phillip Dorsett, Jakobi Meyers and N’Keal Harry will be imperative for Brady to be able to spread the ball around.

 STOCK UP

-While White was well-covered for most of the game, he managed to lead the team with eight catches for 98 yards and two touchdowns.
-He also ran for a team-high 79 yards on 14 carries.
-The 177 scrimmage yards are a career high.
+While White was well-covered for most of the night, he managed to lead the team with eight catches for 98 yards and two touchdowns.
+He also ran for a team high 79 yards on 14 carries.
+The 177 scrimmage yards is a new career high.

 STOCK DOWN

-The veteran connected on a 23-yard field goal but went 1 for 2 on extra points.
+The veteran was released Monday after a mediocre debut Sunday.
+He connected on a 23-yard field goal but went 1 for 2 on extra points.
 Forbath was signed late last week to replace Nick Folk, who had to undergo an emergency appendectomy.

 Forbath is the fourth kicker the Patriots have used this season, succeeding Stephen Gostkowski (injured reserve), Mike Nugent (released after four games) and Folk.